rith-19/Language-Translator-using-KerasNLP/README.md

 # Language Translator using KerasNLP

 Language Translator using KerasNLP is a Python-based project developed to facilitate seamless translation of text from English to various regional languages.
-Leveraging the power of KerasNLP, this tool offers a user-friendly interface and robust functionality for accurate and efficient translation tasks.
+Leveraging the power of KerasNLP, this tool offers a robust functionality for accurate and efficient translation tasks.

 # **Features**